Can You Buy a Home in NYC Without a Credit Check?

 Important considerations

-Note that if you don’t want to use up all your cash reserves to buy the property, there might be financing options—particularly for bank-owned foreclosures.
+If you don’t want to use up all your cash reserves to buy the property, financing options might exist—particularly for bank-owned foreclosures.

-Once you’ve paid for the property, buy title insurance as part of your escrow process, just in case there were things like liens or second mortgages that you did not come across while doing your research.
+Once you’ve paid for the property, buy title insurance as part of your escrow process, just in case there were things like liens or second mortgages you did not come across while researching.

-Also wait until you have the title and are officially the owner before you start measuring for the proverbial drapes.
+Also, wait until you have the title and are officially the owner before measuring for the proverbial drapes.

 The title process may take up to ten days.

-Just like traditional home-buying, before entering an auction, make sure that you have all your other finances in order.
+Like traditional home-buying, before entering an auction, ensure you have all your other finances in order.

 The hidden costs of buying all-cash

-There’s the notion of the “opportunity cost,” a financial term, that applies here when paying cash for a home: Doing so may mean that cash is no longer available if another great opportunity pops up in the near future.
+The notion of the “opportunity cost,” a financial term, applies here when paying cash for a home: Doing so may mean that money is no longer available if another great opportunity pops up shortly.

-Buying in cash can be great because it makes you debt-free and can eliminate certain credit and transaction hassles.
+Buying in cash can be great because it makes you debt-free and can eliminate specific credit and transaction hassles.

 The flip side of that coin is that getting a mortgage can keep your liquid assets intact—and available for other uses.